hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-portal.md

 You can cancel any ongoing migrations.
 To cancel a migration, it must be in the **InProgress** state.
 You can't cancel a migration that's in the **Succeeded** or **Failed** state.

 You can choose multiple ongoing migrations at once and cancel them.
 Cancelling a migration stops further migration activity on your target server.
 It doesn't drop or roll back any changes on your target server from the migration attempts.
-Be sure to drop the databases on your target server involved in a canceled migration.
+Be sure to drop the databases on your target server involved in a cancelled migration.

 ## Migration best practices